smallstep/butane-smallstep-acme-ra/README.md

 ### Launch smallstep ACME RA

-You can now take the Ignition file you have just created from the Butane template (smallstep-acme-ra.ign in this example) and use that to launch your smallstep ACME RA.
-Fedora CoreOS supports vast number of cloud providers and even bare metal deployments (even [Raspberry Pi 4](https://docs.fedoraproject.org/en-US/fedora-coreos/provisioning-raspberry-pi4/)!).
+You can now take the Ignition file you have just created from the Butane template (`smallstep-acme-ra.ign` in this example) and use that to launch your smallstep ACME RA.
+Fedora CoreOS supports a vast number of cloud providers and even bare metal deployments (even [Raspberry Pi 4](https://docs.fedoraproject.org/en-US/fedora-coreos/provisioning-raspberry-pi4/)!).
 See the [FCOS documentation](https://docs.fedoraproject.org/en-US/fedora-coreos/) for full details.
 Here are a few examples:

 **Locally on Linux**